CohenNaama/TriviaVsAI-Server/README.md

 ## Game Overview

-**AI Trivia Master** is designed to provide a personalized trivia experience by generating questions in real-time, adapting to player knowledge levels, and offering detailed feedback.
+**Trivia VS AI** is designed to provide a personalized trivia experience by generating questions in real-time, adapting to player knowledge levels, and offering detailed feedback.

 ### Key Features